anthemion-org/ogle-web/README.md

 [todo]

+Value stored in component state
+	Starting value read from local storage
+		Default value defined in component, used if not in local storage Various 'Init' functions convert plain data to typed, return default if necessary State value updated by component
+	`useEffect` updates local storage when state value changes Default value not saved, needn't persist

 #### Plain data and persistence

 Ogle persists user data as JSON in the browser’s local storage.
-The `Store` module uses `JSON.parse` to deserialize the stored JSON.
+The `StoreLoc` module uses `JSON.parse` to deserialize the stored JSON.
 This produces two problems:

 - `JSON.parse` restores the properties of objects, but not their classes;